 What are Mini Peppers?
-Can I use Another Pepper?

 How to Make Mini Stuffed Peppers

-- Choose peppers that are roughly the same size, cut in half and remove seeds and ribs.
+- Choose peppers that are roughly the same size, cut in half and remove the seeds and ribs.

 - Stir everything together with a spatula.

-Other Easy Game Day Appetizers you May Enjoy
+More Easy Game Day Appetizers